microsoft/FluidFramework/build-tools/packages/build-cli/docs/check.md

   --logtime       Display the current time on every status message for logging --md=<value>    Generate PACKAGES.md file at this path relative to repo root

-GLOBAL FLAGS
+LOGGING FLAGS
-  -v, --verbose  Verbose logging.
+  -v, --verbose  Enable verbose logging.
+  --quiet        Disable all logging.

 DESCRIPTION
   Checks that the dependencies between Fluid Framework packages are properly layered.